suggap

 In the Mood for Love

-In the Mood for Love is a 2000 romantic drama film written, directed and produced by Wong Kar-wai.
-A co-production between Hong Kong and France, it portrays a man (Tony Leung) and a woman (Maggie Cheung) in 1962 whose spouses have an affair together and who slowly develop feelings for each other.
-It forms the second part of an informal trilogy, starting with Days of Being Wild and concluding with 2046.
+In the Mood for Love is a 2000 romantic drama film written, directed, and produced by Wong Kar-wai.
+An international co-production between Hong Kong and France, the film follows a man (Tony Leung) and a woman (Maggie Cheung) in 1962 who discover that their spouses are having an affair.
+As they spend time together, they gradually develop feelings for one another.
+It is the second installment in an informal trilogy, preceded by Days of Being Wild (1990) and followed by 2046 (2004).

 Plot

 In 1962 British Hong Kong, Shanghainese expatriates Chow Mo-wan, a journalist, and Su Li-zhen (Mrs. Chan), a secretary at a shipping company, rent rooms in adjacent apartments.
-Each has a spouse who works and often leaves them alone on overtime shifts.
-Due to the friendly but overbearing presence of Su's Shanghainese landlady, Mrs. Suen, and their bustling, mahjong-playing neighbours, Chow and Su are often alone in their rooms and rarely dine with the other tenants.
-Although they initially are friendly to each other only as need be, they grow closer as they realize that their spouses are having an affair with each other, subsequently trying to reenact how the affair might have begun.
+Each has a spouse who often works late, leaving them alone during overtime shifts.
+Due to the friendly but overbearing presence of Su's Shanghainese landlady, Mrs. Suen, and their bustling, mahjong-playing neighbours, Chow and Su are frequently left alone in their rooms and rarely dine with the other tenants.